loverszhaokai/JohnTheRipper/afl-1.55b/readme.markdown

 * auto save mutated cases

-In john mode, each mutated cases will be saved in the out dir, it is easy for users to look the mutated results.
+In john mode, each mutated cases can be saved in the out dir, it is easy for users to look the mutated results.
+To save mutated cases, user should add **'-s'** option, such as afl-fuzz -s ...